List of EastEnders characters introduced in 2003: Graham Foster

 Graham last appears in January 2005, when Billy goes to visit him in prison after receiving a visiting order, which he requested.
 Graham taunts Billy about not being Freddie's real father and points out Freddie has siblings, two sisters.
 He tells Billy that Freddie will probably look like him, and he is looking forward to seeing him when he is released in four years time.

 Eighteen years later, Freddie's cousin Tommy Moon (Sonny Kendall), overhears his mother Kat talking about Graham Foster and tells Freddie, now 18, to search for him online, which he does.
-Freddie finds Graham's name and learns that he works at a used car dealership in Packham.
+Freddie finds Graham's name and learns that he works at a used car dealership in Peckham.
 Bobby Beale (Clay Milner Russell) helps set up a meeting in the square between the two under the pretext of buying one of his used cars.
 Graham and Freddie meet in the square and Freddie admits he lied to get Graham there and as Graham leaves, Freddie reveals that he is his son and begins asking questions.
 Graham then takes Freddie on a test drive.
 Kat, Alfie and Billy look for Freddie after learning that he has been in touch with Graham and find him.
 The three of them try to explain about Graham's past, but Freddie refuses to listen until they tell him the truth about Little Mo's rape.
 Devastated, Freddie severs all ties with Graham and cuts him out of his life.

 In October 2023, Freddie receives a friend request from Graham, he immediately blocks him, but later decides to confront him after Anna Knight (Molly Rainford) tells him that Graham should at least admit his wrongdoings.
 Freddie and Anna arrive at the used car dealership where Graham works.
 Freddie confronts Graham over raping Little Mo and demands he apologise.
 Graham refuses, showing no remorse for what he has done and orders Freddie to leave, threatening to call the police for harassment if he doesn't.
 Freddie reluctantly leaves with Anna.
 Later on, Graham deletes a picture on his phone of him and Freddie bonding, seemingly cutting Freddie out of his life.